noi-techpark/odh-docs/source/glossary.rst

      composed of a URI, a collection of methods to interact with the resources offered by the Web Service, and a media type defining the accepted data formats.

+   Web Component
+     A Web Component is a set of API that allows the creation of interoperable HTML widgets that can be shared and reused.